 The original Citroen C1 dates back to 2005 when it appeared as a very successful joint venture with the Toyota Aygo and Peugeot 107.
 The pert little French city car had great looks and was so popular that when it was heavily revised in 2014 Citroen engineers retained plenty of that earlier car.

-Whether you opt for the 3- or 5-door - or even the retractable roof version - it’s a curvy bubble-shaped car with wheels right at the corners and little overhang front or back.
+Whether you opt for the three- or five-door - or even the retractable roof version - it’s a curvy bubble-shaped car with wheels right at the corners and little overhang front or back.

 The cute looks have been revised numerous times, with the front end taking most changes.
 Some prefer the more modern designs, some like the quirkier old look — most agree that C1 interior designs have definitely improved since 2005.